“Among the women was a mother-daughter set and three sister sets. Several of these women included Joseph’s own foster daughters.”

-- CES Letter mentions the “Partridge sisters” but they were nurses for Joseph Smith’s babies, and that was it.
+- Partridge Sisters – They mention the “Partridge sisters” but Eliza and Emily Partridge were nurses for Joseph Smith’s babies, and that was it.
 Emily Partridge said she was “a nurse girl, for they had a young baby.”
 Eliza Partridge said this arrangement lasted “about three years.”

-- CES Letter mentions Fanny Alger.
-The allegation that she was Joseph Smith’s “adopted daughter” rests entirely on rabid anti-Mormon Ann Eliza Young, many years later.
+- Fanny Alger – The allegation that she was Joseph Smith’s “adopted daughter” rests entirely on Antimormon Ann Eliza Young, in a book she wrote many years later.
 Nobody else claimed this.
-By other accounts, she possibly spent some time as a maid for Emma.
+By other accounts, Fanny Alger possibly spent some time as a maid for Emma.
 That was it.
+Evidence is scant that Joseph Smith had anything to do with Fanny Alger.

-- CES Letter mentions Lucy Walker.
-Lucy refused to answer what kind of relationship they had, but she reported that she stayed at the Smith home briefly while her father was ill, and that this was when Joseph Smith requested a sealing.
+- Lucy Walker – Lucy Walker refused in court to answer what kind of relationship they had.
+Lucy said that she had stayed at the Smith home briefly while her father was ill, and that this was when Joseph Smith requested a sealing.
+That was it.

-Modern DNA testing and investigation of witness accounts suggests Joseph Smith had no physical relations with any of his plural “wives.”
+Modern DNA testing and investigation of witness accounts suggests Joseph Smith had no physical relations with any of his plural “wives,” even with those to whom he was sealed for both time and eternity.

-Not Young – CES Letter claims they were “young girls living in Joseph’s home as foster daughters.”
-By 19th century standards, most of these women were teenagers but not very young when they were reportedly sealed.
+Old Enough For Marriage – CES Letter claims they were “young girls living in Joseph’s home as foster daughters.”
+But certainly by early 1800’s standards, these women were of common marrying age.

 - Emily was 19 and Eliza was 22 years old.